So, this is my go to meatball recipe AND I have no shame in saying that I snaked it from Bobby Flay.

 - Cooking time will depend on the size of your meatball.
 I use about 2 tablespoons of mix to make my meatballs, so mine take around 30 minutes.

 - Kids LOVE to help cook.
 And I personally think that it is becoming a lost art.
 This is a perfect recipe to have the kids help with.
 Don't be afraid to allow your kids to handle raw meat.
 Just make sure they understand the importance of clean hands before and after.
-My youngest is 6 and he helps.
-Plus, they are more likely to eat something that they helped prepare.
+My youngest helps.
+Plus, they are more likely to eat something that they helped prepare or so the experts say.

 - If you are making a batch of these for dinner tonight, double the recipe and freeze.
 That way you have a quick and easy meal on a busy night.
 Use for: Meatball Subs/Pizza Toppings/Appetizers/Ziti/Spaghetti & Meatballs